ltatakis/ElsevierExercise/README.md

 To run and test the following application:

-1) You run npm to install all dependencies and run in development mode.

-2) To retrieve all dependencies run `npm install` in the parent directory (where package.json and bower.json live).
+1) You run `npm install` to retrieve all dependencies in the parent directory (where package.json and bower.json live).

-3) Then you need to copy the dependency file generated into the app folder (todo this should be done automatically).
+2) Then we need to copy the dependency file generated into the `app` folder (todo this should be done automatically).

-4) To run development run `npm start` in parent directory, and it will appear at `http://localhost:8000/index.html`
+3) To run development run `npm start` in parent directory, and it will appear at `http://localhost:8000/index.html`

 ## Code Structure
 This [Angular](https://angularjs.org/) app uses an [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) design pattern.